 See Tackling sachet waste for more.

 Safe drinking water – Pureit

-One of our Unilever Sustainable Living Plan targets is to make safe drinking water available and affordable to 500 million people through our Pureit in-home water purifier.
+One of our Unilever Sustainable Living Plan targets is to provide 150 billion litres of safe drinking water by 2020, through our Pureit in-home water purifier.

 We have produced several different models of Pureit to appeal to a range of consumers – from those on low incomes to wealthier consumers.

-The most affordable model costs €20 in India (1,400 rupees) with an ongoing running cost of just one euro cent for about 2 litres of safe drinking water.
+The most affordable model costs around €20 in India (1,400 rupees) with an ongoing running cost of just one euro cent for about two litres of safe drinking water.
 This is lower than the cost of boiling water and significantly less than buying bottled water.